Prefecture: Korean equivalents of prefecture

 Until 1894 Hyeon was the lowest level administrative division in Korea and can be translated into "Petty Prefecture" in the modern sense.
 It was below Gun (군, 郡; "county") in the administrative hierarchy.

 Dohobu was a higher level administrative division and can be translated into "Protectorate General", "Greater Prefecture", "Metropolitan Prefecture", or "Martial Prefecture" in the modern sense.
 The capital, Hanyang (Seoul), can sometimes be translated as "Hanseong Prefecture".

 In 1895, Hyeon and Dohobu divisions were abolished.
 From 1910 to 1949, the term "prefecture" was used to translate Bu.
 Since 1949 neither Hyeon nor Bu have been used, and there has been no division in either the South Korean or North Korean administrative system which translates as "prefecture".

 Mongolian equivalent

 Mongolian prefectures (Aimags) were adopted during Qing dynasty's rule.
 Today these are usually translated as "provinces".

 Moroccan Préfecture

 In Morocco, the 75 second-level administrative subdivisions are 13 prefectures and 62 provinces.
 They are subdivisions of the 12 regions of Morocco.
 Each prefecture and province are subdivided in their turn into districts (cercles, sing. cercle), municipalities (communes, sing. commune) or urban municipalities (communes urbaines, sing. commune urbaine), and arrondissements in some metropolitan areas.

 Swiss préfecture

 In Switzerland, préfecture dates back to the Helvetic Republic and were inspired by France.
-As of 2025, five cantons still have préfectures, including Berne, Fribourg, Valais, Vaud.
+As of 2025, five cantons still have préfectures, including Berne, Fribourg, Neuchatel, Valais, Vaud.
 The préfecture is a local representative of the regional government.